 How can these on-chain insights help me with my crypto investments?

-Under the “On-Chain Analysis” tab on each crypto asset page, you will see a range of indicators, such as how many investors are making or losing money, the concentration of a cryptocurrency held by whales, and whether holders of a particular crypto asset are active or passive traders.
+Under the “On-Chain Analysis” tab on each crypto asset page, you will see a range of indicators, such as how many investors are making or losing money.
+You’ll also be able to view the concentration of a cryptocurrency held by whales, and whether holders of a particular crypto asset are active or passive traders.

 For starters, below are three ways a crypto retail investor can use these indicators.
 (Thanks to our partner IntoTheBlock for providing the detailed descriptions!)